 Leftovers will keep in the refrigerator for up to a week, but this recipe is always such a hit, it’s hard to find them in the fridge that long unless you double the recipe.

 You can also freeze macaroni and cheese if you’re planning on saving it for a later day.
 When reheating, you can add a splash of milk to make it just as creamy as the first day.

 Not only does this mac and cheese make a great lunch at home, but your kids will be the envy of their classmates when they pull mac and cheese out of their lunch box at school.

 Easy Creamy Mac & Cheese Recipe

 - 1 pound pasta, any shape

 - In a large pot, over medium-high heat, bring water to a boil.
 Add the pasta and cook until al dente.
 Drain and set aside.

-- Turning the heat to low, you can begin adding the shredded cheese into the milk.
-Stir in the salt and dijon mustard.
+- Turn the heat down to low and add the shredded cheese into the milk.
+With the whisk, stir to combine.
+Add in the salt and dijon mustard.
 Continue to stir until all the cheese has melted and the sauce is creamy.
-Taste and adjust the seasonings as desired.
-Remove the sauce from heat.
+Turn off heat.

 - Add the pasta to the pot and with a large spoon, combine the sauce with the pasta until it’s evenly coated.

 - Serve the mac and cheese immediately while still warm.
 Leftovers will keep for up to a week and can be reheated.
 If the sauce is a little dry after re-heating, mix in a splash of milk to make it creamy again!